 Private firms have been urged to each “adopt” at least one of the 523 Tamil schools nationwide which are in dire need of funds for maintenance, Malaysia Nanban reported.

 Deputy Minister in Prime Minister’s Department Datuk T. Murugiah said more firms should come forward to allocate money to help these schools.

 “Most Tamil schools, especially those in the estates, are in need of funds to repair their premises as they are dependent on allocations from the Education Ministry,” he was reported as saying.

 That’s great – 2 types of schools with 2 kinds of treatment, right here in Najib’s so-called 1Malaysia.

-How about basic education on Science, Maths and Language?
+How about basic education in Science, Maths and Language?

-We really don’t need the wasteful endeavours now and certainly we can do with less idiotic politicians running the show in the background.
+We really don’t need the wasteful endeavours now and certainly, we can do with fewer politicians running the show in the background.